sherbold/replication-kit-tse-2017-benchmark/README.md

 Both scripts allow the definition of paths for generated results, i.e., plots and tables.
 Make sure that the folders exists before executing the code, as the R scripts do not automatically generate those folders.

-The [generate_results.R](R-scripts/generate_results.R) performs most of the this.
+The [generate_results.R](R-scripts/generate_results.R) performs most of the the analysis of the raw data performed for our benchmark.
 The script contains the logic for the statistical comparison of the results, as well as the generation of all plots and results tables contained in the article.
 At the beginning of the file, global variables define some options for the execution, e.g., if the plots should be generated, where they should be stored, and the connection details for the MySQL database.

 Additionally, the script [generate_htmlplots.R](R-scripts/generate_htmlplots.R) contains code that generates the [boxplots](additional-visualizations/boxplots.html) which are contained in this replication kit.
 Same as above, the script also contains some global variable at the beginning of the script for the location and the connection details for the MySQL database.